BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_7_Receiving_a_Transaction.md

-# 3.4: Receiving a Transaction
+# 3.6: Receiving a Transaction

-You're now ready to receive some money at the new address you set up.
+You're now ready to receive some money at an address you created.

 ## Get Some Money

 To do anything more, you need to get some money.
 On signet this is done through faucets.
 Since the money is all pretend, you just go to a faucet, request some money, and it will be sent over to you.
 We suggest using the faucet at [https://signetfaucet.com/](https://signetfaucet.com/) or [https://signet257.bublina.eu.org/](https://signet257.bublina.eu.org/).
 If they're not available for some reason, search for "bitcoin signet faucet", and you should find others.

 To use a faucet, you'll usually need to go to a URL and copy and paste in your address.
-Note that this is one of those cases where you won't be able to use command-line variables, alas.
 Afterward, a transaction will be created that sends money from the faucet to you.

 > :book: ***What is a transaction?*** A transaction is a bitcoin exchange.
-The owner of some bitcoins uses his private key to access those coins, then locks the transaction using the recipient's public key.
+The owner of some bitcoins uses his private key to access those coins, then locks the transaction using the recipient's public key, at least for a P2WPKH transaction.

 > :link: **SIGNET vs MAINNET:** Sadly, there are no faucets in real life.
 If you were playing on the mainnet, you'd need to go and actually buy bitcoins at a bitcoin exchange or ATM, or you'd need to get someone to send them to you.
 Signet life is much easier.